-Found in 78 Collections and/or Records:
+Found in 86 Collections and/or Records:

-Scope and Content note This collection is comprised of the single volume account book of Israel Howell Birdsall.
-The volumes includes an index, in which individuals are organized alphabetically.
-Entries record amounts paid or owed, the goods purchased, and the currency used.
+Entries in the account book of Israel Howell Birdsall record amounts paid or owed, goods purchased, and currency used.
 Majority of entries include the purchase and sale of: oil, oil meal (used as food for livestock), flax seed, plaster, beans, apples, and butter.
+The volume includes an index, in which individuals are organized alphabetically.

-Scope and Content note This collection is comprised of the single volume account book, labeled by Branson as volume 2.
-The book records Branson's business transactions as a cobbler.
-Entries include the amount received and the work done, including making shoes, slippers, and boots, repairing shoes, slippers, and boots, and soling, heeling, and capping shoes and boots.
+This account book records Josiah H. Branson's business transactions as a cobbler.
+Entries include the amount received and the work done, including making shoes, slippers, and boots; repairing shoes, slippers, and boots; and soling, heeling, and capping shoes and boots.